 - Clients can cancel on you at the last minute

-- It’s a demanding job that takes a lot of energy - even on your bad days.
+- It’s a demanding job that takes a lot of energy - even on bad days.

-There’s no such thing as a perfect job with no drawbacks, so when you take your fitness instructor course, just be aware of both the good and the bad of the role.
+There’s no such thing as a perfect job with no drawbacks, so when you take your fitness instructor course, just be aware of the role's good and evil.
 You don’t want to find that you hate parts of the position after you’ve gone through all the hard work of qualifying for it.

 Boost Your Career With OCA Health and Fitness Courses

-This is just one of many careers available to those with the necessary skills and knowledge to take advantage.
-The great news is that CPD-approved fitness and nutrition courses like our Certificate in Fitness.
-This Micro-credential Course also provides you with 40% credit (RPL) toward the Nationally Recognised SIS30315 Certificate III in Fitness with our partner Onfit Training College RTO 32107.
-Please note you must complete this course prior to October 2022 to capitalise on this offer!
+This is just one of many careers available to those with the necessary skills and knowledge to take advantage of.
+The great news is that CPD-approved fitness and nutrition courses like our Fitness Pathway Course Bundle.
+This Micro-Credential course bundle provides 35% credit (RPL) toward the Nationally Recognised SIS30321 Certificate III in Fitness with our partner RTO 32107.

 Every one of the courses in the OCA library is video-based, meaning that you get a next-level learning experience in terms of mental stimulation.
 You can find out more at www.onlinecoursesaustralia.edu.au where you’ll also see that our industry-led, modular training comes with dedicated tutor support and flexible payment options.